gan99/Neo4j/README.md

 Hi Jeff, Katherine, and Nanda,

+Thank you for the clarifications.

+Understood that these are valid Canadian RTs, and the apparent extra zero in our table is due to formatting.
+The correct xxxxx-xxx format (for example, 10099-016) must retain the dash to identify them as Canadian RTs, and therefore they cannot be matched against U.S. routing number tables.
+We also note that the RT appears correctly with the dash in the AIF file.

+As suggested, we’ll cross-check against ORIG_MICR_LINE_TXT in the production IDP table to confirm alignment.
+Additionally, please let us know if there is a Canadian RT lookup or reference table available that we could use to map these RTs to the corresponding financial institutions.

+Thanks again for your help.

+Best regards,
+Ganesh Reddy Mannem

+If you want it more direct or more informal, I can adjust the wording.

+Hi Jeff, Katherine, and Nanda,

 Thank you all for the detailed clarifications — this is very helpful.

 Based on your inputs, my understanding is: